How it works

 Market sentiment

 Articles with a clear positive or negative signal score higher than neutral commentary.
-Drawn from the Polygon.io sentiment API.
+Sentiment is derived from headline analysis and source data.

 Recency